 Why Buy Windy

 Those looking for a traditional, Muay Thai style of glove can do worse than Windy.
 I recommend this glove ONLY if you can’t find any of the other Muay Thai brands above and need a glove.
 It’s not a bad glove, but it’s not a glove that offers anything better than any of the other gloves above.
 If however, you do have big hands or long fingers, WINDY may be a better fitting glove than some of the other Thai brands, which seem to cater better to smaller hands.

-This is, as of 2016, starting to change now with some of the established Muay Thai fighters moving into some of the south east asian MMA circuits.
-The bottom line is that Muay Thai fighters from Thailand have the best overall stand-up in the world, leaps and bounds better than pure MMA guys have.
-They don’t yet have the ground or wrestling skills, though I suspect this may change over the years as they begin to cross train.
-MMA is where the money is, and being an Muay Thai fighter is a low paying job these days.
+This is, as of 2016, starting to change now with some of the established Muay Thai fighters moving into some of the south-east Asian MMA circuits.
+The bottom line is that Muay Thai fighters from Thailand have the best overall stand-up in the world, leaps, and bounds better than pure MMA guys have.
+They don’t yet have the ground or wrestling skills, though I suspect this may change over the years as they begin to cross-train.
+MMA is where the money is, and being a Muay Thai fighter is a low paying job these days.

-Hayabusa throws in a lot of hyp-ey sounding tag lines such as ‘world leading university research’ and ‘Patented Dual-X Wrist Close and Fusion-Zone Wrist Splinting Designs’ and ‘energy leak removal’.
-Frankly, all these terms sound like you are talking about an electric car design.
+Hayabusa throws in a lot of hyp-ey sounding tag lines such as ‘world-leading university research’ and ‘Patented Dual-X Wrist Close and Fusion-Zone Wrist Splinting Designs’ and ‘energy leak removal.’
+Frankly, all these terms sound like you are talking about electric car design.